 That's called the Constitutions.

-And the Constitution the time, manner, place is by the state legislatures, not by the U.S. House of Representatives.
+And the Constitution, the time, manner, place is by the state legislatures, not by the U.S. House of Representatives.

-Very clear language in our constitution.
+Very clear language in our Constitution.

-And you know, she wants it to, you know, in many ways, supports Manchin's revisions, which were resemble Georgia's recently passed law that she vehemently opposed.
+And, you know, she wants it to, you know, in many ways, supports Manchin's revisions, which resemble George's recently passed law that she vehemently opposed, according to the New York Times, Nate Cohn.

-One thing that is missing that needs to be fixed in Georgia is they need to put in signature verification.
+Okay, one thing that is missing that needs to be fixed in Georgia is they need to put in signature verification.

 That's missing.